ritikpatidarrp/spark_restAPI_covid19/README.md

 # Spark COVID-19 Data Analysis

-This project utilizes Jupyter Notebooks for analyzing COVID-19 data.
+This project utilizes Python Notebooks for analyzing COVID-19 data.
 It includes two main notebooks:

-- `api_to_csv.ipynb`: Jupyter Notebook for fetching COVID-19 data from an API and saving it to a CSV file.
+- `api_to_csv.ipynb`: Python Notebook for fetching COVID-19 data from an API and saving it to a CSV file.
-- `data_analyse.ipynb`: Jupyter Notebook for analyzing the fetched COVID-19 data, generating insights, and running an HTTP server to expose RESTful APIs.
+- `data_analyse.ipynb`: Python Notebook for analyzing the fetched COVID-19 data, generating insights, and running an HTTP server to expose RESTful APIs.

 ## Overview